 Weight 2: Fine/Sport Weight Yarn

 Fine or “sport weight” yarns are US weight category 2.
 This yarn weight is roughly equivalent to 5 ply, though there is no direct UK equivalent.
 It is usually worked on US size 3-5 needles (3-25-3.75mm).

 Confusingly, fine yarn can also be referred to as “baby” yarn in some countries.
 It’s commonly used for socks, thicker lace patterns, and baby clothes.
-Some knitwear designers prefer to use weight category 2 yarns over weight category 1 because it’s faster to work with and the stitches have clearer definition.
-A good example of fine yarn is Brava Sport.
+Some knitwear designers prefer to use weight category 2 yarns over weight category 1 because it’s faster to work with and it gives textured knitting stitch types clearer definition.

 Weight 3: DK/Light Weight Yarn

 Light yarn or “DK weight” is one of the most common yarn weights in knitting thanks to its versatility.
 DK stands for “double knit”, a term that originated in the UK and soon spread across the world.

 DK yarn is usually used for projects including light sweaters, scarves, cardigans, hats, and dress knitting patterns.
 It’s very close to sport weight yarn (weight 2) in thickness, but slightly heavier.
 It is roughly equivalent to 8 ply in Australia and New Zealand, and is usually knit on US size 6 needles (3.75-4.5mm).